askiiart/cat2text-rs/README.md

 ## TODO

 - Add more bases - any base option?
+  - Once this is done, set base 4 as aliases of this
 - Make `core::{cat_to_num, num_to_cat}` usage consistent with each other
 - Improve CLI
 - Add error handling